 Every year, the number of highly skilled web developers increases, and the technologies used for both development and learning how to develop expand.
 This industry is rapidly developing and is likely to expand even further as the market expands.

-Earnings for web developers vary by country, although there are no big variations.
+Earnings for web developers or rust web development services vary by country, although there are no big variations.
 Salary can be influenced by a variety of factors, including:

 - Specific skills: Spoken languages, SEO, Cloud Computing, UI/UX Design, Technical Writing